 Caesar's Summer Vacation

 In 55 B.C.
-Julius Caesar, then general of the Roman armies in Gaul, decided that it would be a good move to try a little summer invasion of Britiain.
+Julius Caesar, then general of the Roman armies in Gaul, decided that it would be a good move to try a little summer invasion of Britain.
 It may have been a move intended to gain prestige back home in Rome, but it was a move that made sense.
 The Celts in Gaul had been receiving aid from their close relations in southern England.
 British Celts may even have fought with related tribes in Gaul against the Romans.
-Certainly J. C. complained that defeated Gauls would slip away to Britain to regroup.
+Certainly, Caesar complained that defeated Gauls would slip away to Britain to regroup.
 Tackling the British Celts made sense in the battle to secure Gaul for Rome.

 Julius Caesar left after two summers fighting, exacting a promise of tribute from the defeated tribes, but it was not for another century that Rome would try to extend its influence in England.
 In the meantime, however, the contacts between the Roman Empire and Celtic Britain grew.
 Trade flourished, and it is suggested that some Celtic princes were sent to Rome to be educated.